Champeaux-sur-Sarthe

 Champeaux-sur-Sarthe (/fr/, literally Champeaux on Sarthe) is a commune in the Orne department in north-western France.

 The town covers 9.5 km ² and has 185 people since the last population census from 2005.
 With a density of 19.5 inhabitants per km ², Champeaux-sur-Sarthe, grew by 4.5% of its population compared with 1999.

 Geography

+The commune is made up of the following collection of villages and hamlets, Les Noës, La Normandière, La Brosse, Champeaux-sur-Sarthe and La Pichardière.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The Sarthe river flows through the commune.